 Much of the region's summer and winter generating potential depends on precipitation and snowpack levels.
-Due to below normal precipitation since the fall of 2020, predominantly in the lower Columbia Snake basin, the runoff for the entire Columbia basin (Canada and U.S. combined) between April and September 2021 is currently forecast to be 93% of normal.
-By comparison in 2020, the actual runoff at The Dalles was 104% of normal.
+Due to much above normal snowpack and precipitation since the fall of 2021, predominantly in the Upper Columbia basin, the runoff for the Columbia basin between April and September 2022 is currently forecast to be between 101 and 116% of normal but below normal at 96% at The Dalles due to drier conditions in the Lower Columbia.
+By comparison in 2021, the actual runoff at The Dalles was 82% of normal.